 28. In Latin America, you should pass food with your right hand and always keep your hands above the table while eating.

-29. When you’re ready for the bill in a restaurant, you’ll have to ask for it.
+29. When you’re ready for the check in a restaurant, you’ll have to ask for it.
 If you wait for it, you might be there all night.

 31. Wrap wine and liquor bottles in clothes so they don’t break in your luggage.